Laurel, Batangas: Government

+Local government

 Like other municipalities in the Philippines, Laurel is governed by a mayor and vice mayor who are elected to three-year terms.
 The mayor is the executive head who leads the municipal's departments in the execution of municipal ordinances and in the delivery of public services.
-The vice mayor heads a legislative council that is composed of 10 members: 8 elected councilors and 2 ex officio office held by the ABC President as the barangay sector representative and by the SKFed President.
+The vice mayor heads a legislative council that is composed of 10 members: 8 elected councilors and 2 ex officio office held by the ABC President as the barangay sector representative and by the SK Federation President.
 The council is in charge of creating the minucipal's policies in the form of ordinances and resolutions.

-Mayoralty Election Results

-2022: Then-incumbent Joan Amo ran for reelection and lost.
-She faced off businessman and neophyte politician Lyndon Bruce.

-2019: Then-incumbent Randy James Amo was term-limited and ran for Board Member (lost).
-His party nominated his wife, Joan Amo.
-She faced then-incumbent Vice Mayor Felimon Austria and businessman Roderick Natanauan.

-≥u

-2016: Then-incumbent Randy James Amo ran for reelection and won.
-He ran against businessman Roderick Natanauan and then-incumbent Municipal Councilor Vincent Endaya.

-2013: Then-incumbent Mayor Randy James Amo ran for reelection.
-He faced off against former Mayor Atty.
-Natalio Panganiban.

-2010: Then-incumbent John Benedict ran for reelection against then-incumbent Vice Mayor Randy James Amo (won) and Aristotle Parilla.
+List of mayors of Talisay

+Education

+The Laurel Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.